vfarafonov/idea-intent-sender-plugin/README.md

 Inside an activity for this scheme we can put logging like:
 `Log.d("TAG", "Intent data: " + getIntent().getDataString());`
 So for testing we just put `“android.intent.action.VIEW”` inside the Action field and set `http://myhost.com/some_data` as the Data and click on the “Start Activity” button.
-The app chooser will be shown on a device and after clicking on the app we can checkout logs:
+The app chooser will be shown on a device and after clicking on the app we can check out logs:
 `Intent data: http://myhost.com/some_data`
 The same result will be achieved if we send a test sms message with text `“Testing scheme: http://myhost.com/some_data”` and click on a link there.

 * <b>Google Cloud Messaging (GCM) service testing</b>

 Imagine that a class GcmBroadcastReceiver is created for GCM messages handling and a json stored in a String with a Key `“message”` expected.
 The GcmBroadcastReceiver will be registered in the manifest with the permission `android:permission="com.google.android.c2dm.permission.SEND"`.
-Unfortunately this permission will block the ADB command and we have to remove it during tests.
+Unfortunately this permission will block the ADB command, and we have to remove it during tests.
-Intent filter for the GcmBroadcastReceiver:
+Intent-filter for the GcmBroadcastReceiver:
 ```xml
 <intent-filter>
                 <action android:name="com.google.android.c2dm.intent.RECEIVE" />